 This edition of the popular InstantPro series brings you an in-depth look at the often misunderstood art of music mastering.
 Mastering is the final step between the recording studio and the manufacturing plant; it's where the tracks are optimized for level and EQ.
 In today's music marketplace, mastering is more important than ever and it's critical to have a mastering job that makes your CD compete with other commercial releases.

-Bill Gibson, President of Northwest Music and Recording, has spent the last 25 years writing, recording, producing and teaching music and has become well-known for his production, performance and teaching skills.
+About the Author: Bill Gibson, President of Northwest Music and Recording, has spent the last 25 years writing, recording, producing and teaching music and has become well-known for his production, performance and teaching skills.
 As an instructor at Green River College in Auburn, WA, holding various degrees in composition, arranging, education and recording, he developed a practical and accessible teaching style which provided the basis for what was to come--15 books, a DVD, and a VHS video for MixBooks/ArtistPro along with a dozen online courses for members of ArtistPro.com.
 Bill's writings are acclaimed for their straightforward and understandable explanations of recording concepts and applications.